ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

    ``production`` packages may need to point to actions to perform the operations.

-Why using JSON data builder?
+Why use JSON data builder?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some actions over the telescope (such as the *scan*, *configure*,